espressif/esp-usb/device/esp_tinyusb/README.md

 - select the option from `menuconfig`
 - configure storage for MSC Device class: SPI Flash or SD/MMC (when supported by the hardware).

+> **🔧 Self-powered Flash Drive**:
+>
+> When VBUS monitoring is enabled with `TINYUSB_PORT_HIGH_SPEED_0` (ESP32-P4 USB OTG 2.0), the storage filesystem is mounted and unmounted between the application and the USB Host based on software VBUS monitoring events.
+In this scenario, the Timer Task Stack Size (`configTIMER_TASK_STACK_DEPTH`) must be large enough to handle filesystem operations during detach events.
+It is recommended to set this value to at least 2304 bytes (2048 + 256).

 **SPI-Flash Storage**

 ```c